 Science Teams and Committees

 Three categories of Science Teams support the Roman project through the NASA ROSES 2022 and 2024 Calls for Proposals.
 These are the Project Infrastructure Teams (PITs), the Wide Field Science (WFS) teams, and the Coronagraph Community Participation Program (CPP).
 Two of the PITs are based at Caltech/IPAC in Pasadena, CA: The Roman Galaxy Redshift Survey PIT, led by PI Yun Wang (Caltech/IPAC) and the Roman Alerts Promptly from Image Differencing (RAPID) PIT, led by PI Mansi Kasliwal (Caltech), with pipeline development and management at IPAC.
-There is also Caltech/IPAC participation in the Roman HLIS Cosmology PIT, led by Olivier Dore (JPL), also in Pasadena.
+Additionally, there is Caltech/IPAC participation in the Roman HLIS Cosmology PIT, led by Olivier Dore (JPL), also in Pasadena.
 A number of scientists at Caltech/IPAC are participants in WFS teams, the CPP, and other PITs.
 See IPAC Roman community participation.
 Community engagement with all of these teams is key to the successful accomplishment of their support goals.

 Roman Working Groups